ghiscoding/aurelia-nest-auth-mongodb/README.md

 ### GraphQL
 ###### packages: graphql, apollo-server-express and @nestjs/graphql
+We use GraphQL in a Code First approach (our code will create the GraphQL Schemas).

 After installing and starting the server you should be able to see your GraphQL playground on http://localhost:3000/graphql.
 You can see if it works by typing the following in the query window and click on the "Play" button in the middle of the screen.
 ```ts